chiragn888/transport-log/README.md

 # INTRODUCTION

 This application will store and maintain all the necessary records.
-Employee or the staff is required to login via his credentials to Add or Modify the database.
-The Administrator has the whole control of the application.
-He can add, update the rides, deploy accounts for the employees and manage the whole credits and older transactions.
-This way it is much easier and faster way to meet the speed go the current generation.
+Employee or the staff is required to login via his credentials to Add or Modify the database.<br>The Administrator has the whole control of the application.
+He can add, update the rides, deploy accounts for the employees and manage the whole credits and older transactions.<br> This way it is much easier and faster way to meet the speed go the current generation.<br>
-The project objective is to store all the details of vehicles and generate individual reports based on daily transport.
-The Transport Log System is an online application that can be accessed by the employees and the Administrator.
+The project objective is to store all the details of vehicles and generate individual reports based on daily transport. <br>The Transport Log System is an online application that can be accessed by the employees and the Administrator.